qMRLab/qMRLab/docs/source/gui_usage.rst

 2.3 Options Panel
 ~~~~~~~~~~~~~~~~~~~~~~~
 This is where you can set up all the parameters that are related to the simulation, the fitting and the protocol.
 The *Options* panel is displayed in a separate window than the *Menu* panel or *Main* panel.
 This is because each qMR acquisition method has its own particular options, and this window needs to be changed correspondingly.
 It can also be closed at any time, if it is not currently needed, to provide for a simpler interface.
 The *Options* panel consists of three sub-panels: ‘Protocol’, ‘Fitting’, and ‘Options’.
 At the bottom of all these sub-panels you will find buttons to **Reset** the changes you made, **Save** the current settings as a .mat file, **Load** a .mat file of settings, or go back to the **Default** settings.
-See section 5 for more information
+Refer to section :ref:`5.
+Options Panel` for more information.

 2.3.1	Protocol
 +++++++++++++++++++
 Here you define the acquisition protocol that you wish to use for simulation, or in the case of data fitting, the protocol you used to acquire the data.
-See section 5.1 for more information.
+See :ref:`5.1 Protocol` for more information.

 2.3.2	Fitting
 +++++++++++++++++++
 This is where you set up your fitting options.
 The fit parameters table lists all the variables that are available for fitting in the current method, a tick box to select which variables are to be held fixed, a starting value and lower/upper bounds.
 Depending on the method, additional options may be available.
-See section 5.2 for more information.
+See :ref:`5.2.
+Fitting` for more information.

 2.3.3 Options
 +++++++++++++++++++
 This is where you set up all the options related to the simulations.
 Depending on the qMR method, different sets of options are available (e.g. the fitting procedure, assumptions of the model, etc).
-More info in section 5.3.
+More info in :ref:`5.3.
+Options`.

 3. Data Fitting